spuzzelsnest/wall-e/README.md

 Minicom is a clone of the MS-DOS "Telix" communication program.
 It emulates ANSI and VT102 terminals, has a dialing directory and auto zmodem download.
-In this project we will use it to connect to the arduino
+In this project we will use it to connect to the arduino.

 Arduino is a pacakage where we will use the arduino-cli command to interact with the Arduino UNO